leon001/AIMv6/README.md

 `gdb firmware/arch/armv7a/firmware.elf` with needed options and connect to the emulator via `target remote:1234` in its command line.

+**TODO:** please provide a complete, end-to-end QEMU setup, including the command lines to build disk images (if any), starting up kernels and/or firmwares, etc.

 ### i386 on qemu

 #### Creating a blank disk image